ChazLayyd/Bambu-Lab-Docs/README.md

-# PX1K Documentation
+# Bambu Lab Klipper Documentation

-Welcome to the PX1K documentation repository!
+Welcome to the Bambu Lab Klipper Documentation repository!
 This project makes use of just the docs.